Autism What to Know and What Comes Next

 Our Son’s Autism Journey

 The past few years have been a blur.
 Yet, that diagnosis seems so long ago.
-Our son is nine-years-old and thriving in the third grade.
-He has a best friend in school, two Applied Behavioral Analysis (ABA) providers that help him excel, and three little brothers and a sister who look up to him tremendously.
+Our son is fifteen years old and thriving.
+He has a best friend in school, an Applied Behavioral Analysis (ABA) provider who he considers family, and three little brothers and a sister who look up to him tremendously.
 He participates in the Special Olympics in the community and clubs for kids with special needs and their peers at school.

 Our son has adapted in so many ways.
 We found that a weighted blanket, when he will actually keep it on him, is life-changing- particularly a blanket for children with weight divisions like this.
-He loved the “What Should Danny Do?” series that teaches about a super hero in-training about making choices that it impacts his outcome.
+He loved the “What Should Danny Do?” series, which teaches about a superhero-in-training making choices that impact his outcome.

 And like Danny, parents of autistic kiddos have a choice too.
 If something doesn’t work, I promise you there are another fifteen hundred options for you to choose.